Fort Augustus Abbey

-Indoor pool in the historic chapel, loch-side restaurant, private harbour & mooring, club lounge, snooker, table tennis, fitness room, BBQ, croquet, tennis, badminton, fishing and more.
+Indoor pool and sauna in the historic chapel, loch-side restaurant, private harbour & mooring, club lounge, snooker, table tennis, fitness room, BBQ, croquet, tennis, badminton, fishing and more.

 Walking & Cycling

 There are many wonderful woodland, loch-side and river paths in the area.
 The 73 mile long Great Glen Way runs through Fort Augustus from Fort William to Inverness and past Ben Nevis, Great Britain’s highest mountain.

 Visit the nearby Gorge & 100ft Falls of Foyers, as well as the 100ft Plodda Falls at Glen Affric.